johnshearing/beemocracy/Beemocracy2.0.md

         * the types of cases they write about.
 Are they specialist in a particular area such as stake pool parameters, smart contracts, finance, ethics...?
         * the types of services they provide for the community
           * stake pool operator
+          * library pool operator - helps store solicitations and governance documentation using IPFS protocol in a decentralize manner.
           * creates educational material
           * respected youtubers
           * researchers